 Having spent 10 days in the US as the pandemic started, my perception is that things will get a whole lot worse there before they get any better.
 In that article, I shared my experience entering Canada by plane on Monday, and the measures I was subjected to.
 These have been strongly criticized in the past week.

 Finally, yesterday my uncle and aunt asked me for help finding them a way back from Saint-Martin in the Caribbean, where they spend a few winter months.
 Flights being canceled are one thing, but the entry restrictions by other countries are also making it very complex to find a place to transit to.
 They definitely aren’t the only ones who want to come back from various parts of the globe.

 Want to get more content to stay up-to-date with travel restrictions?

 Sign up for our free newsletter

-The Canada-USA border closure is going to persist until at least November 21st.
+The Canada-USA border closure has been officially extended until at least December 21st.

 What do you think of the Canada-USA border closure?
 Tell us in the comments below.

 Explore awesome destinations: travel inspiration

 Learn pro tricks: travel tips